microsoft/AdaptiveCards/docs/wwwroot/documentation/markdown/display/libraries/XamarinForms.md

-# XamarinForms Library
+# XamarinForms library
 This is a Xaml renderer which target Xamarin Forms on iOS, Android and UWP.

 ## Add a renderer
-This is available as a nuget packages.
+This is available as a nuget package.
 ```csharp
 nuget install AdaptiveCards.Xaml.XamarinForms
 ```